uvarc/rc-learning/content/courses/python_introduction/resources.md

 There are also many video tutorials, including one produced at UVA, [Programming in Python for Scientists and Engineers]({{< ref "/courses/programming_python_scientists_engineers" >}}).
 This was created when Python 2 was the most widely used; since then Python 2 has been deprecated and all new materials are in Python 3.
 There are some modifications for Python 3 in the Episode Guides for the videos of this series.

-Once you have mastered programming in Python, you may find that your scripts are slow.
-We offer a course in [High-Performance Python](/notes/python_high_perf) to help you learn to optimize your code.

 Happy programming!

 ### UVA Specific Resources